krishverma786/Zomato_Home-Page/README.md

 # Zomato_Home-Page
 It's a Zomato's website homepage using HTML, CSS and JavaScript.
+Just a replica of Zomato